pybel/pybel/docs/source/technology.rst

 Versioning
 ----------

-PyBEL is kept under version control on GitHub.
-This allows for changes in the software to be tracked over time, and for tight integration of the management aspect of software development.
-Code is produced following the Git Flow philosophy, which means that new features are coded in branches off of the development branch and merged after they are triaged.
+PyBEL is versioned on GitHub so changes in its code can be tracked over time and to make use of the variety of software development plugins.
+Code is produced following the `Git Flow <https://danielkummer.github.io/git-flow-cheatsheet/>`_ philosophy, which means that new features are coded in branches off of the development branch and merged after they are triaged.
 Finally, develop is merged into master for releases.
 If there are bugs in releases that need to be fixed quickly, "hot fix" branches from master can be made, then merged back to master and develop after fixing